 This is part of a series of LARP-related events this fall at DMG, which also includes:

 Nicole Winchester, Natalie Zina Walschots and Dymphna Coy will discuss their experiences with LARP as both creators and players.
 They will provide examples of some of the different forms of LARP, from small in-house indie games to rustic boffer campaigns in the woods to elaborate ‘blockbuster’ adventures, and how the unique creative opportunities and challenges of each.

 After the lecture portion of the workshop, including a short discussion and Q&A, participants will have the opportunity to work together in groups to create a simple LARP themselves!
 Participants can use a laptop or a pen and paper to write, whatever is most comfortable.

 Participants should bring a laptop, tablet, or notebook (something to compose with).
-You don’t need a laptop, but we can provide one for use during the workshop – just drop us an email at firstname.lastname@example.org and we’ll set you up.
+You don’t need a laptop, but we can provide one for use during the workshop.
+Just let us know when you arrive.

 You need to be logged in to register: